nawabahmadreshi/documentation/pages/features/journeys.md

 **Web SDK errors**: You must have the web SDK installed on your website to run a journey - setup instructions [here]({{base.url}}/features/journeys/guide/#prerequisite-install-the-web-sdk).

 **App SDK warnings**: If you choose to target iOS or Android users but haven’t integrated those SDKs, your journeys will still show on the correct devices and direct users to your app.
 However, you won’t be able to get any download attribution for your journeys, like installs, re-opens, or in-app events.
-Integration instructions can be found [here]({{base.url}}/getting-started/sdk-integration-guide).
+SDK integration instructions can be found [here]({{base.url}}/getting-started/sdk-integration-guide).

 **Audience rule errors**: You’ll see a warning if your audience rules don’t add up to 100%.
-If it’s less than 100%, we won’t show a Branch View to the remainder of your audience - they’ll see whatever is normal behavior for your app.
+If it’s less than 100%, we won’t show a Branch View to the remainder of your audience - they’ll see whatever is normal behavior for your website.
 To change the frequency, simply press the back button.

 ## Managing Your Journeys